This course is now available online as a self-paced course.

 The Global Cold War

-For a half century, the Cold War was the dominant reality of life in the United States and the world at large.
-From its obvious consequences in Korea, Cuba, and Vietnam, to its more subtle impact on American culture and daily life, the Cold War powerfully shaped 20th century world history.
+For a half century, the Cold War shaped the world.
+From its obvious consequences in Korea, Cuba, and Vietnam, to its more subtle impact on American culture and daily life, the Cold War was the dominant reality of everyday life.

 This course will examine the origins, strategy, and consequences of the Cold War from a global perspective.
 We will look closely at the conflict’s impact not only in the United States and Russia, but also in sometimes unexpected nations across Eastern Europe, Africa, and Asia.
 Participants will read eye-opening primary documents that illustrate the Cold War’s many complexities, twists, and turns, and consider the latest scholarship interpreting what we now know—a generation after the fall of the Soviet Union.